Asian stock markets rise after weak US hiring data

 Wall Street’s benchmark S&P 500 index fell 0.1% on Friday, but still was near a record high, after the Labor Department reported U.S. employers added 235,000 jobs in August, barely one-third of the consensus forecast of 730,000.

-Investors appeared to welcome that, because the Fed might be prompted to postpone a reduction in bond purchases that pump money into the financial system.
-Officials have indicated the Fed board might decide about that this month but wants to be sure a recovery is established and say employment is a key factor.
+Investors appeared to welcome that, because the Fed might be prompted to postpone a possible reduction in bond purchases that pump money into the financial system.
+Officials have indicated the Fed board make a decision about that at a meeting this month but wants to be sure a recovery is established and say employment is a key factor.

 On Friday, the S&P 500 slipped 1.52 points to 4,535.43.
 The Dow Jones Industrial Average fell 0.2% to 35,369.09.
 The Nasdaq composite rose 0.2% to a record 15,363.52, its third straight weekly gain.

-The Fed has been pumping money into the financial system through $120 billion a month in bond purchases.
+The Fed has indicated it might decide at its September meeting when to start winding down its $120 billion a month in bond purchases that pump money into the financial system.

-In energy markets, benchmark U.S. crude fell 79 to $68.50 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude fell 82 cents to $68.47 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract sank 70 cents on Friday to $69.29.
-Brent crude, the basis for international oil prices, lost 85 cents to $71.76 per barrel in London.
+Brent crude, the basis for international oil prices, lost 86 cents to $71.75 per barrel in London.
 It declined 42 cents the previous session to $72.61.

 Comments